niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

   * The reader face is parallel to the derail’s metal plate.

-* Weld the sensor and bracket assembly to the derail as shown in the installation drawing.
+7. Weld the sensor and bracket assembly to the derail as shown in the installation drawing.

 ### For Swing-Style Derail

-``Stand for swing-style derail sensor provided by Marmon``
+``Note: stand for swing-style derail sensor provided by Marmon``

-1. Locate bracket on stand
+1. Locate the sensor bracket on the provided stand.

-2. Bolt bracket to stand
+2. Bolt the bracket securely to the stand using the supplied fasteners.

+3. Verify alignment of the bracket before proceeding.

 ### Liquid-Tight tubing

 ``Liquid tight tubing provided by Marmon``

-1. Measure length of tubing from sensor to controller
+1. Measure the required length of tubing from the sensor to the controller enclosure.

-2. Cut tubing to length, leaving a little extra in case of adjustment
+2. Cut tubing to length, leaving extra slack for adjustments and strain relief.

-3. Run cable through tubing from sensor to controller
+3. Insert the sensor cable into the tubing and run it from the sensor to the controller enclosure.

 ![Sensor Bracket](assets/tubing_nut.jpg){: style="height:350px;width:350px"}

-4. Slide the bracket straight down on to the sensor
+4. Slide the mounting bracket straight down onto the sensor.

-5. Move bracket forward and back to adjust
+5. Move the bracket forward and back to adjust alignment.

-7. Once positioned, tighten top bolts to secure bracket
+6. Once aligned, tighten the top bolts to secure the bracket in place.

-8. Pass sensor wire through cable gland into controller housing
+7. Pass the sensor wire through a cable gland into the controller housing.
+Tighten the gland to ensure a weatherproof seal.

+8. Connect the sensor wires to the IN 0 terminals on the controller board, following the wiring diagram.
+Ensure proper polarity.

 ![Derail Solar Panel](assets/derail_sensor_wire.jpg){: style="height:350px;width:350px"}

-8. Connect the sensor wires to ``IN 0`` on the board as shown
-9. Use a multimeter to test the connections
+9. Use a multimeter to verify the connections.
+Confirm correct voltage and continuity.

-10. Straighten tubing path
+10. Straighten the tubing path to prevent kinks or bends.

-11. Bolt liquid-tight tubing cover plate perpedicular to rail as shown
+11. Bolt the liquid-tight tubing cover plate perpendicular to the rail, as shown in the installation drawing.

-12. Cover tubing with ballast
+12. Cover the tubing with ballast to protect it from mechanical damage.

 ## 3.4 Turning on the System